steviegt6/terraclient/README.md

 ----

 Terraclient is a new-age Terraria client built for Terraria 1.4.2.3.
-As of now, it is a heavy work-in-progress and not ready for public distribution; however, anyone is capable of building it themselves.
+As of now, it is a heavy work-in-progress and public distribution is not consistent; however, anyone is capable of building it themselves.

 ## Features